 B I O G R A P H Y

 Marie Cécile Thijs, originally a lawyer, decided more than fifteen years ago to follow her love for the camera.
-She is specialised in staged photography, and created the series White Collar, Food Portraits, Cooks, Horses and Human Angels, which are still in progress to this day.
+She is specialised in staged photography, and created the series White Collar, Food Portraits, Majestic and Human Angels, which are still in progress to this day.
 She also made many portraits of writers, politicians, designers and artists.
-In 2016 she made still life series Asia > Amsterdam in cooperation with Rijksmuseum Amsterdam, and EU 2016 Mementos in assignment of the Ministry of Foreign Affairs.

 Her series have been published in several media, for example Het Financieele Dagblad (FD Persoonlijk) and French newspaper Le Monde.
 Her work has repeatedly received international acclaim and is included in the collections of the Rijksmuseum Amsterdam, the Museum of Photographic Arts San Diego (MOPA) and many public and private art collections.
 She published several books, most recent Characters (2013) en Food Portraits (2015).

 Marie Cecile Thijs had her first retrospective in Museum aan het Vrijthof Maastricht in 2015.
 Also her work has been exhibited at TEFAF Maastricht and Art Miami at SmithDavidson Gallery.
 In 2016 she was part of the exhibition Dutch Identity in Museum De Fundatie Zwolle and BAL! at Soestdijk Palace.
 Also her photographs were exhibited in the EU 2016 paviljon in Amsterdam (on the occasion of the chairmanship of the European Union by the Netherlands) as part of the selection of the Dutch National Portrait Gallery.
+In 2016 she made still life series Asia > Amsterdam in cooperation with Rijksmuseum Amsterdam, and EU 2016 Mementos in assignment of the Ministry of Foreign Affairs.
 In November 2016 her 3 month during solo exhibition started at 10 Corso Como Shanghai / Gallery Carla Sozzani, in cooperation with the Consulate of The Netherlands in Shanghai.
 Until January 15, 2018 her work is exhibited in Kunsthal Rotterdam (exhibition Cat Love).